 The Air Quality Control Commission hosted a public meeting that included an update on the Roadmap process.
 While this presentation primarily focused on the inventory analysis that has taken place, there will be future public meetings and engagement opportunities to more directly weigh in on potential mitigation pathways.
 The Commission will be taking steps to hear more from communities impacted by climate change.

-As part of implementing Colorado’s laws to track and report GHG pollution (SB19-96 and HB19-1261), the Air Pollution Control Division at the Colorado Department of Public Health and Environment (CDPHE) held public meetings on January 16, 2020 and January 17, 2020 to gather stakeholder input to inform draft rules.
+As part of implementing Colorado’s laws to track and report GHG pollution (Senate Bill 19-96 and House Bill 19-1261), the Air Pollution Control Division at the Colorado Department of Public Health and Environment (CDPHE) held public meetings on January 16, 2020 and January 17, 2020 to gather stakeholder input to inform draft rules.
 CDPHE also gathered input from representatives of impacted communities, industry groups, environmental groups, local governments, utilities and other states through January 27, 2020.

-Presentations and resources related to the Roadmap are posted here when available.
+Presentations related to the Roadmap are posted here when available.

 The Administration is currently implementing a number of bills signed into law in 2019 that will support continued progress toward GHG emission reduction targets.
 In the 2020 session, the Administration is pursuing additional legislative efforts such as promotion of beneficial electrification and emissions reductions, and energy efficiency in buildings.

 2019 Legislative Summary

 The 2019 legislative session was very active on clean energy and climate.
 The following list provides brief summaries of the bills that are most relevant to achieving the state’s GHG emission goals.
 State agencies have been very active in implementation of these bills, as well as engaging in regulatory proceedings at the Air Quality Control Commission, Oil and Gas Conservation Commission and Public Utility Commission that have flowed from this legislation.